Polamrajusubbu/Automated-Email-Dispatch-Engine/README.md

 ▶️ How to Use

 1. Open the Excel template
+2. Select mode (Batch / Selected row)
+3. Select Folder path
-2. Maintain customer data
+4. Maintain customer data
-3. Enter documwent details in the input sheet
+5. Enter documwent details in the input sheet
-4. Select mode (Batch / Selected row)
-5. Click “Send / Preview Emails”
+6. Click Send Email button
-6. Emails are generated via Outlook
+7. Emails are generated via Outlook

 ---